-- Algoma's testwork showed: - that pellet grade concentrates could be produced using two stages of grinding and a total of 5 deslimes; and - the all de-sliming pilot plant test produced a concentrate grading 66% SFe and 5.4% SiO2 with an 80% SFe recovery.
-The de-sliming-flotation pilot plant test produced a concentrate grading 66.3% SFe with 4.82% SiO2 with a SFe recovery of 75%; - Direct reduction metalizing that was tested by Hanna demonstrated some possibilities but it is not a standard approach for concentrating iron deposits of this type.
-This possibility would require a further comprehensive study of markets for a product of this nature from this geographic location before it could be considered an option; - Much more work may have been completed after 1976 and reports for this work has not been recovered; - To develop one, or several open pits to mine these deposits, significant sections of Lake St. Joseph will require dams and/or dikes.
-Eagle and Fish islands are covered by surfacerights-only claims owned mainly by tourist operators.
-Two claims in Lake St. Joseph immediately adjacent to Eagle Island are owned by the Crown on behalf of Aboriginal interests; and, - In WGM's opinion, significant hurdles for developing open pit mines on Lake St. Joseph will be negotiations with the various stake holders, and dealing with environmental concerns regarding the open pit mines, concentrators and tailings repositories;
+- Although Algoma and LSJI have completed substantial metallurgical testwork on the mineralization in the past, there is little of any value to support predevelopment studies of the deposit to the standards currently necessary.
+Developments in technology and concentration equipment since completion of the previous metallurgical work and the current approach to flowsheet development will probably benefit this deposit in defining the optimum flowsheet for concentration.
+From the results to date it can only be concluded that very fine grinding will be necessary and it is possible to make saleable concentrate grade.
+There is only early stage mineralogy work and no work indices on the ore have been established.
+Neither the potential for coarse cobbing and stage grinding nor the potential of all possible concentration methods have not been investigated thoroughly.
+Possible variations in mineralogy and metallurgical characteristics throughout the deposit have not been investigated.
+All this work is necessary to support predevelopment studies. - Algoma's testwork showed: - that pellet grade concentrates could be produced using two stages of grinding and a total of 5 deslimes; and - the all de-sliming pilot plant test produced a concentrate grading 66% SFe and 5.4% SiO_2 with an 80% SFe recovery.
+The de-sliming-flotation pilot plant test produced a concentrate grading 66.3% SFe with 4.82% SiO_2 with a SFe recovery of 75%; - Direct reduction metalizing that was tested by Hanna demonstrated some possibilities but it is not a standard approach for concentrating iron deposits of this type.
+This possibility would require a further comprehensive study of markets for a product of this nature from this geographic location before it could be considered an option; - Additional work may have been completed after 1976 and reports for this work has not been recovered; - To develop one, or several open pits to mine these deposits, significant sections of Lake St. Joseph will require dams and/or dikes.
+A tourist operator owns the surface rights of a substantial part (but not all) of Eagle Island and another landowner owns the surface rights of parts of Fish island and Wolf island and these rights will need to be acquired; and, - In WGM's opinion, significant hurdles for developing open pit mines on Lake St. Joseph will be negotiations with the various stake holders, and dealing with environmental concerns regarding the open pit mines, concentrators and tailings repositories.